A television mounted to an arm on a wall

 It is also important to double check that all cables and cords are securely connected and not loose.
 Loose cables can cause a safety hazard and also affect the quality of your TV’s picture and sound.
 Take the time to organize and secure any loose cables to ensure a clean and safe installation.

-See also How High to Mount a Boardroom Tv
+See also How to Mount a 65 Inch Curved Tv

 Tips and Tricks for Hiding Cables and Wires